Supply chain security: Transit theft

 Theft and shrinkage can take place anywhere in the logistics chain: from the shipper, carrier, or consignee.
 It may be packages, pallet loads, and full truck loads.
 It can involve individuals with an opportunity to take cargo or can involve organized crime.
 Security systems involving surveillance systems, tracking systems, and broader corporate security are needed to reduce the theft of material.

 History

 The terrorist attacks of 9/11 were the defining event for modern supply chain security.
 Before 9/11 supply chain security was primarily the concern of the insurance and risk management industries; after the attacks more structured approaches were implemented.
 Early efforts were dominated by concerns over the use of maritime shipping to deliver weapons of mass destruction.
 From 2001 to 2006 efforts focused on the physical security of goods and shipments but from 2012 on focus shifted to cybersecurity as the awareness of cyber threats grew.
+The European Union also treated the 2010 transatlantic aircraft bomb plot involving packages being sent from Yemen to the United States, as a significant factor in relation to supply chain security.